 Line 1.
 FEDERAL TAXABLE INCOME: Corporations: enter federal taxable income from line 30 of federal Form 1120.
 Real Estate Investment Trusts ("REITs"): enter the taxable income amount from federal Form 1120-REIT, line 22.
-Homeowners Associations: enter the taxable income from Form 1120-H, line 19.
-Tax Exempt Organizations: enter the unrelated business taxable income from Form 990-T, line 38, and check the box in the upper right corner of Form 1120ME.
+Homeowners associations: enter the taxable income from Form 1120-H, line 19.
+Tax Exempt Organizations: enter the unrelated business taxable income from Form 990-T, line 39.
+Cooperative associations: enter the taxable income amount from federal Form 1120-C, line 27.
+Check the box in the upper right corner of Form 1120ME.

 For amended returns, federal net operating losses, including carrybacks and carryforwards, are reflected in the federal taxable income reported on line 1.
 If the Maine amended return being filed is due to federal NOL carrybacks or carryforwards, a copy of federal Form 1139 or Form 1120X and a schedule that reflects, from year to year, the use of the federal NOL carryback or carryforward and related income modifications described below must be attached to the return.
-A corporation included in a federal consolidated return filing a separate Maine return that carries back a loss for Maine purposes that differs from the federal NOL carryback must complete and attach to the Maine amended return a pro forma federal Form 1139 (or similar schedule containing all of the information required by federal Form 1139) to support the amount of NOL deduction being claimed for Maine purposes.
-Clearly mark the form "Maine pro forma."
+A corporation included in a federal consolidated return filing a separate Maine return that carries back a loss for Maine purposes that differs from the federal NOL carryback must complete and attach to the Maine amended return a pro forma federal Form 1139 (or similar schedule containing all of the information required by federal Form 1139) to support the amount of NOL deduction being claimed